Melt and pour: Method

 A commercially acquired "melt and pour" soap base is melted in a pan or commercial melting vessel, using direct heat, or in a water jacket melting pot, (large double boiler or "bain marie"), and re-solidifies as it cools.
 Domestically, a microwave oven can be used for melting small quantities of the base.
-Additions can be added at the still-hot liquid stage, such as fragrance, fragrant essential oils, moisturizing agents, colorants, or exfoliating agents, e.g. poppy seeds, coffee grounds or pumice, along with coloured micas, metallic glitter, honey and flower heads.
+Additions can be added at the still-hot liquid stage, such as herbal powders, fragrance, essential oils, moisturizing agents, colorants, or exfoliating agents, e.g. poppy seeds, coffee grounds or pumice, along with coloured micas, metallic glitter, honey and flower heads.
 The liquified concoction can be poured into individual molds, tray molds, or blocks.
 Molds are made of metal or, more commonly, from plastic or reinforced silicone rubber, allowing artisans to make their own molds using a two-part mold kit.
 Upon cooling, the soap can be removed from the molds as individual soaps, or as blocks for slicing into bars.
 Layers of different colors, or transparent layers, can be built up, or pre-cast embeddable soap shapes, called embeds, can be set into the soap during moulding to produce novel patterns.
 Melt and pour bases can be transparent or opaque, and are sometimes enriched with products like goat's milk or shea butter to add value.
 The small-scale process lends itself to bespoke manufacture; a single soap bar can be individually manufactured if desired.